 You can just cut the plastic arms/sticks off, right after the hoop and use the hook the way you’d use the wooden ring to make the planter.

 You would loop the Lark’s Head knots on the small ring instead of my plastic planter hook.

 How to tie spiral knots for the hanging planter

 This is such a simple knot and all you have to do is lay the right cord over the 2 center cords, then lay the left cord over the right and thread the left cord behind the 2 center cords through the loop of the right cord and pull tight.
 Now repeat the same thing over and over again which will create a spiral.
 This is also called a Half Square Knot.

 For my planter, I gathered my two center strings and included the plastic strand in that bunch.

 I made a video for you just to show you how to make the spiral knots.
-At the beginning of the video, I’m also showing you the square knot, just because they are so similar.
+At the beginning of the video tutorial, I’m also showing you the square knot, just because they are so similar.
 And if you like the Square Knots better, then you can use them instead of the Spiral Knots to hang the planter too.

 (Use the triangle on the image to turn on the video.
 If you are on a cellphone, hold the phone sideways to view it in full screen.
 If the video doesn’t load then you can watch it on my YouTube Channel instead.)